gcziprusz/project-tmpl/web/static_assets/index.md

     <a href="createPlaylist.html" class="button">New Playlist</a>
 </p>
 ```
 This section contains two buttons.
-The first button has an ID "search-btn" and is likely used to trigger the search functionality.
+The first button has an ID "search-btn" and is used to trigger the search functionality.
 The second button links to another page named "createPlaylist.html", where users can create a new playlist.

 - Search Results Container:
 ```html